 VMware Community Microgrid (2018): The VMware Community Microgrid aims to demonstrate large-scale deployment of local renewable energy and energy storage for energy cost savings, and to enable business continuity through energy resilience in the event of a grid outage.
 The Community Microgrid will provide renewables-driven backup power to on-site emergency services and sheltering areas, office buildings, and research and development labs.
 Additionally, the project will demonstrate a public-private partnership in which the VMware campus is equipped as a sheltering site for the City of Palo Alto to use during emergency situations.
 The campus's annual peak load is 8.5 MW, and its average monthly load is 2,800 MWh, cumulative across 17 electric meters.
 The solar and energy storage combination planned for the campus will potentially obviate the need for a backup fossil-fuel generator, leading to local emissions reductions.
 Three design scenarios are being considered for the Community Microgrid: a small system that powers the loads behind one utility meter, a medium system that powers several buildings and utility meters, and a large system that comprises the entire campus.
-All designs also include large EV charging installations and plumbing for future installations to support zero-carbon commuting.
+All designs also include large EV charging installations and plumbing for future installations to support zerocarbon commuting.

 Valencia Gardens Energy Storage project (2017 - present): In 2017, the Clean Coalition was selected to receive a grant from the CEC for the Valencia Gardens Energy Storage (VGES) project.
-In collaboration with project partners that include PG&E, the City of San Francisco, CAISO, and the Mission Housing Development Corporation, the Clean Coalition is leading the VGES project, which will add 750 kW (kilowatts) / 750 kWh (kilowatt-hours) of energy storage to the roughly 800 kW of rooftop solar already interconnected to the distribution grid within the Valencia Gardens Apartments, a senior and low-income community.
-The VGES project has three fundamental objectives, all of which will inform Community Microgrid projects going forward:
+In collaboration with project partners that include PG&E, the City of San Francisco, CAISO, and the Mission Housing Development Corporation, the Clean Coalition is leading the VGES project, which will deploy 1,096 kilowatt-hours (kWh) of electric energy storage located in front of the meter at the Valencia Gardens public housing complex in San Francisco's Mission District.
+Key project objectives: